The cost for California residents is $46 per unit.

 To Be Eligible For a Refund:

 Refunds will be automatically processed every week beginning the first week of registration of the semester in which the fees were paid and each week thereafter until the end of the term.
+Refunds are not processed during the first two weeks of the fall and spring terms.
 Official withdrawals made in accordance with the refund policy and by the withdrawal deadline will generate a credit balance on the student account.